We design preclinical programs to help you predict in-human efficacy.

 The goal of the preclinical development process is to help you predict in-human efficacy.
 Far too often drugs fail late in the development stages because they are not effective enough.
 These late failures come with a high cost to the drug developers and missed opportunities to come to market with much needed therapies to enhance the quality of life for patients.
 Our approach is to design programs that provide data that is predictive and translatable to the clinic.
 Because your compound is unique, we take a customized approach in our partnerships.
 This may include in vitro mode of action, in vivo efficacy, and translational readouts to provide accurate and meaningful data that you can rely on for critical decisions.
+Want to discuss how a partnership may benefit your development program?

 In vitro assays provide drug developers the ability to study the mechanisms of action and evaluate proof of concept of their therapies.
 In neurological conditions, this requires in vitro techniques to study neuronal processes, synapse formation, or axonal degeneration.
 This provides valuable insight and understanding in cognition, learning, and degenerative diseases.